GunjanChourasia/custom_detector_yolov3/README.md

 Here, you will use your trained model in a live video feed.
 Ensure the `yolov3-tiny.cfg` is set up to test (see first lines of file).  `runs` is where trained models get saved by default.

 ### Run
+Change batch size to 1 in the cfg file in cfg folder, and comment out the train section in cfg file
 Cmd:

     python live.py --weights runs/<your trained model>.pth --confidence 0.6